SimonBrodtmann/lignumis/README.md

 Sorted by priority

-- Make coming back to Lignumis work
 - Add end-game stuff
-- Guarantee spawn of gold in starting area
 - Fix pipe graphics on desiccation furnace
 - Change color of gold soil
 - Ban huge rocks with coal from Nauvis